docker/compose/docs/aci-compose-features.md

 This document outlines the conversion of an application defined in a Compose file to ACI objects.
 At a high-level, each Compose deployment is mapped to a single ACI container group.
 Each service is mapped to a container in the container group.
-The Docker ACI integration provides does not allow scaling of services.
+The Docker ACI integration does not allow scaling of services.

 ## Compose fields mapping